truenas/middleware/docs/userguide/freenas_network.rst

 |                        |            |                                                                                                                      |
 +------------------------+------------+----------------------------------------------------------------------------------------------------------------------+

+If you will be using Active Directory, set the IP address of the DNS server used in the realm.

+If your network does not have a DNS server or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field.

 .. note:: in many cases, a FreeNAS® configuration will deliberately exclude default gateway information as a way to make it more difficult for a remote attacker to communicate with the server.
 While this is a reasonable precaution, such a configuration does **not** restrict inbound traffic from sources within the local network.
 However, omitting a default gateway will prevent the FreeNAS® system from communicating with DNS servers, time servers, and mail servers that are located outside of the local network.
-In this case, it is recommended that Static Routes be added in order to reach external DNS, NTP, and mail servers which are configured with static IP addresses.
+In this case, it is recommended to add :ref:`Static Routes` in order to reach external DNS, NTP, and mail servers which are configured with static IP addresses.
+If you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.

 .. _Interfaces: